 As set out in the Core Strategy, there are two large scale regeneration areas within the County which currently accommodate low density industrial lands that are close to existing and planned transport nodes.
-These areas are City Edge within lands at Naas Road / Ballymount and the Cookstown and Broomhill Industrial estates in Tallaght and are designated with the regeneration Zoning Objective 'REGEN' (to facilitate enterprise and / or residential led regeneration subject to a development framework or plan for the area incorporating phasing and infrastructure delivery).
+These areas are the Naas Road and the Cookstown and Broomhill Industrial estates in Tallaght and are designated with the regeneration Zoning Objective 'REGEN' (to facilitate enterprise and/or residential led regeneration subject to a development framework or plan for the area incorporating phasing and infrastructure delivery).